KillahPotatoes/KP-Liberation/README.md

 * Added: Locality change of slingloaded cargo to heli pilot to avoid breaking ropes while e.g. slingloading the FOB box.
 * Added: Support and utilization of the [Discord Rich Presence Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1493485159) from [ConnorAU](https://github.com/ConnorAU).
 * Added: Confirmation dialog for the "Create Clearance" action at the FOB.
+* Added: A kind of playerNamespace which sets some widely used variables to the player instead of running same checks in several scripts.
+* Removed: `action_manager.sqf` file was removed, due to new action handling.
 * Updated: Updated CUP presets to be inline with October 2019 stable build of CUP mods.
 Thanks to [Eogos](https://github.com/Eogos)
 * Updated: Turkish translation.
 Thanks to [654wak654](https://github.com/654wak654)
 * Updated: Russian localization.
 Thanks to [Dj_Haski](https://github.com/DjHaski)